Parachromis motaguensis

-Parachromis motaguensis, the False yellowjacket cichlid, is a species of cichlid native to Guatemala and Honduras in Central America.
+Parachromis motaguensis, the false yellowjacket cichlid, is a species of cichlid native to Central America, where it can be found in Guatemala, El Salvador, and Honduras.
 This species grows to a length of 30 cm TL.
 This species is farmed.

 Aquarium care

-Unlike its close relative the Parachromis managuensis, commonly known and traded as the jaguar cichlid, the motaguensis isn't as commonly encountered in the aquarium trade.
+Unlike its close relative Parachromis managuensis, P. motaguensis isn't as commonly encountered in the aquarium trade.
 Although their visual appearance is very similar, the motaguensis (traded by many names, including Red tiger, Red dragon cichlid) displays an array of bright red dots, (hence the variants of the common name), which run along the flanks to the base of the caudal fin.
 An impressive array of this colouration is made distinct on the gills of this fish where such colour is highly pronounced.

 The female of this species is even more brilliantly coloured, with a deep shades of red and oranges much more prominent than the males colour.
 This colour is enhanced further during the breeding period.